intmus/inttheory19-20/_14-secondary-dominant-functions/b1-ex-secleadingtones.md

 - You *should not* double the root, because it's a tendency tone...like the third of the V<sup>7</sup> chord.
 - You *should* double the chordal third, because it is not a tendency tone...like the fifth of the V<sup>7</sup> chord.

-In the last topic, you saw how closely related ii<sup>7</sup> is to V<sup>7</sup>/V. As a refresher, harmonize the following example as written, and then turn the ii<sup>7</sup> chord into a V<sup>7</sup>/V by adding the appropriate accidental.
+First, harmonize the following example as written, and then turn the ii<sup>7</sup> chord into a V<sup>7</sup>/V by adding the appropriate accidental.

 {% capture ex1 %}X:1
-T:Changing ii7 into a dominant seventh chord
+T:Creating a V7/V
 M:4/4
 L:1/2
 K:C